JRScott812/Foundation-Event/README.md

-This is the GitHub repo for the https://foundationevents.com website.
+This is the GitHub repo for https://foundationevent.com .
-It advertises the upcoming events.
+It advertises the upcoming events for the floor.